 Can I use other mushrooms?

-While this recipe is obviously starring the Enoki mushrooms, you may also use other mushroom varieties such as seafood mushrooms, shiitake or oyster mushrooms if you prefer.
+While this recipe focuses on Enoki mushrooms, you may also use other mushroom varieties such as seafood mushrooms, shiitake or oyster mushrooms if you prefer.
 Though I haven’t personally tried this recipe with such varieties yet, I’d imagine they would still taste equally as delicious!

 What can I eat this with?